89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 user@fedora-rawhide:~$ rm -rf /run/systemd/{seats,sessions,system,users}
 user@fedora-rawhide:~$ ln -s /run/host/run/systemd/{seats,sessions,system,users} /run/systemd
 ```
+NOTE: from version `1.2.14` this step is not necessary anymore!

 Then we can proceed to install KDE in the container: